Skip to main content

 AI can help with event production, pricing, claims triage, and operations.

-The final enforceable state transition should still land in explicit protocol logic.
+The final enforceable state transition still lands in explicit protocol logic.

 Practical tests